-Streamers should always focus on items and graphics that will improve the quality of their content.
+Focus on hardware and graphics that will improve the quality of your content.
 Upgrade equipment that makes the video or audio quality better or the overall stream smoother.
 Design custom graphics and animations to use in your broadcast and on your channel.
 As you grow, there will be many opportunities to upgrade your equipment.

 Before you invest heavily in your set-up, spend time streaming to make sure it is something you want to do.
-Not only is there a financial investment involved in the hobby, but it also takes up a lot of time.
+There is both a financial and a time investment involved in the hobby.

 Order your list by priority.
 Always optimize your viewer’s experience first.
 The goal of your channel should be to create entertaining content for your followers.
 Unless there is something external that makes streaming unbearable or impossible without a personal upgrade, focus your viewer’s needs first.